 Oh!
 They are opening another register.
 JOY!
 Uh- no. This one must have a rash for how many times he tried to inconspicuously scratch.
 Eww.
 I feel like I'm in Vegas at those little roulette tables praying my number lands on something other than him having to touch my food.

 BAM!
 Prayer answered, the girl with register tape issues, that yells at the preparers in the back is the one that we get the pleasure of interacting with.
 I smile..sometimes that's contagious, nope not working.
-We place our order, (BTW Sweetie isn't smiling either) and a few minutes later our food is plopped down on a tray on the counter.
-It looks like our order.
-Could it be?

 No one is addressing us.
 Well, I only get an hour also and the majority has been used up wondering what the regional manager would think.
 We took the food and, yes it was ours.
 It was fine - we got what we expected (the bar was low), but it will be awhile before we venture inside, or visit that drive through for that matter.